-Following our attendance at the European edition of the world’s largest travel blog conference, TBEX, in Dublin, Bell and I were invited on a 3 day press trip hosted by Paddywagon, touring the west coast of Ireland.
-There are quite a few tour companies in Ireland but none bolder than Paddywagon.
+There are quite a few tour companies in Ireland, but Paddywagon has the biggest selection of budget options.
 With bright green buses, plastered with a giant leprechaun smoking a pipe, they tend to stand out a little more than the rest on the roadways.
 Among a few slogans, Paddywagon markets themselves as “the most fun tour in the world.”
-We are certainly grateful that they offered us an opportunity to experience and honestly review their tour and company owned accommodations, see many beautiful locales in Ireland and forge some additional travel blogger friendships in the process.

-.
-After a couple hours driving through the center of Ireland, we stumbled upon a group of donkeys near the road, including a baby, and our driver and guide Mike Coggins, who was honestly fantastic, decided to pull over for photos and ass mingling.
+We started by heading west to County Clare and the Burren, near the Cliffs of Moher.
+After a couple hours driving through the center of Ireland, we stumbled upon a group of donkeys near the road, including a baby, and our driver and guide Mike Coggins, who was seriously fantastic, decided to pull over for photos and ass mingling.
 The donkeys were surprisingly sociable, though we did have random bits of food that they enjoyed.

 We were extremely fortunate to have gorgeous sunny weather and after stops at Kinvara castle and lunch in Doolin, we arrived at Ireland’s most visited attraction, the dramatic Cliffs of Moher.
 With 1 million visitors per year, the cliffs can be a little busy, but as they stretch for 6km, there’s plenty of room for everyone.
 This was our second visit to the cliffs,